 Let's begin with a dolly shot definition, how it compares to a zoom shot, explain what the heck a dolly zoom shot is, and then share some creative dolly shot examples from movies like Interstellar, Joker, Death Proof.

 We'll even look at how Spike Lee took the dolly camera movement and made it his own.
 We'll end with some practical tips on how you could go about shooting your own dolly shots in your next project.

 What is a dolly shot?

-A dolly shot refers to a specific kind of tracking shot where we follow a subject on an apparatus called a dolly.
-Dolly shots can be combined with other camera movements to accentuate the theme, or message, of the scene.
+A dolly shot is a specific kind of tracking shot where we follow a subject on an apparatus called a dolly.
+A dolly is a cart that the camera is mounted on, which rolls along dolly track or on its own wheels.
+Dolly shots are designed to be smooth and controlled camera movements.
+Dolly shots can be combined with other camera movements like a pan or tilt to accentuate the theme, or message, of the scene.

 dolly shot examples

 The dolly can be used a multitude of different ways we’ll cover later, but let’s dive in to some of the standard moves.
 Traditionally, the dolly takes us in or out of a scene.
 We can push in on a face, like this clip from one of the best Christopher Nolan movies, Interstellar where Anne Hathaway's character explains the power of love.